Ralo93/ts_glucose/README.md

 This repository contains code and notebooks for predicting blood glucose levels on an hourly basis using various time series models, including ARIMA, Holt-Winters Exponential Smoothing, and Seasonal-Trend Decomposition using Loess (STL).
 In the second half of the repository, a solution for the Bloodglucose Competition on Kaggle is provided and explained.

-This is an ongoing project, check again anytime!

 ## Repository Structure

 ```text